Robert N. Fried

-Robert Nathan Fried (born January 16, 1963) an American film producer and media, technology, and healthcare entrepreneur and is the CEO of Niagen Bioscience since 2018.
+Robert Nathan Fried (born January 16, 1961) an American film producer and media, technology, and healthcare entrepreneur and is the CEO of Niagen Bioscience since 2018.
 He is the founder of Fried Films and Spiritclips, LLC, a division of Hallmark Cards which includes Hallmark eCards and Feeln.
 He previously was president and CEO of Savoy Pictures.

 Career

 Entertainment

 From 1983 to 1990, Fried held various executive positions in the entertainment industry.
 He was executive vice president of production for Columbia Pictures when Dawn Steel was president of Columbia Pictures in 1987, director of film finance and special projects for Columbia Pictures, and director of business development at 20th Century Fox.
 Orion Pictures hired Fried as vice president of production in 1986.
 He founded Fried Films, a production company, in 1990 and was founding CEO.
 As a film producer, Fried won an Academy Award in 1992 for his short film, Session Man.
 His film Rudy won the Christopher Award that year.

 He was president and CEO of Savoy Pictures from December 1994 to June 1996.
 In 1996, Fried founded WhatsHotNow, an e-commerce company that sells entertainment memorabilia.
 He was chairman and CEO of the company until June 2001.
 In 2005, Collateral, a movie Fried produced, won an ASCAP award.
 Fried launched Spirit EMX, an internet video content company, in 2007.
-Hallmark Cards acquired Spirit EMX and rebranded it as SpiritClips, LLC.
+Hallmark Cards acquired Spirit EMX and rebranded it as SpiritClips, LLC, later Hallmark+.
 Fried was co-chairman of Tiger Media from October 2009 to August 2011.